haskell/pvp/pvp-faq.md

 (and `Data.Text.Internal` does).

-If author desires to keep library version churn to a minimum, yet be able to change internals freely, then they are adviced to create a separate package for the internal API.
+If author desires to keep library version churn to a minimum, yet be able to change internals freely, then they are advised to create a separate package for the internal API.
 That approach is outlined in [Nikita Volvov's blog post "Internal convention is a mistake"](http://nikita-volkov.github.io/internal-convention-is-a-mistake/).